horatio-io/community/README.md

-# community
+# Horatio Community
-Horatio community content
+Welcome to the Horatio community!